A Highly Interactive Training Course On

 Training Overview

-• A comprehensive understanding of essential terminologies, tools, and techniques
+• Essential terminologies, tools, and techniques for engineering problem solving.

-• Application of a standardized “Blue-Print” for problem analysis and resolution
+• Structured “Blue-Print” approach for problem analysis and resolution.

 What are the goals?